 FFTW library

 The eSASS software also requires the fftw library installed in your system.
-In Ubuntu systems, it can be installed by typing sudo apt-get install fftw3 and sudo apt-get install libfftw3-dev in a terminal.
-This process requires administrator privileges, i.e., sudo password.
+In Ubuntu systems, it can be installed by typing sudo apt install libfftw3-double3 libfftw3-single3 libfftw3-long3 libfftw3-dev in a terminal.
+Note: This requires administrator privileges (i.e., your sudo password).
 In macOS systems, please install the fftw-3, fftw-3-long, and fftw-3-single, either using MacPorts or Brew.

 Other libraries for macOS